Talhan incident: Background

 Baba Nihal Singh was a local Sikh religious figure or fakir of the Ramgarhia caste who lived in the neighbouring village of Dakoha.
 He is said to have constructed fixed, wheel-like structures known as gandh in newly-made wells for the purpose of obtaining potable water.
 While building one of these wheel structures for a well, he is said to have died, with his death being viewed as a sacrifice (martyrdom) for the community, thus he became revered as both a baba and shaheed.
 The location where Nihal Singh's body was cremated had a samadh structure constructed over it, now within Talhan village.
 An eternal-flame was maintained nearby the samadh, being kept burning by Harnam Singh, an aide of Nihal Singh.
 After Harnam Singh died, another samadh was constructed nearby the original samadh of Nihal Singh, with both the samadhs gradually gaining religious significance in the local area, being venerated by people regardless of their caste.
 In due time, these two commemorative structures were transformed into a shrine, with eventually a Sikh structure coming-up inbetween the two samadhs with the Guru Granth Sahib being installed within it in prakash.
 The management committee was trying to convert the samadh shrine into a proper Sikh gurdwara.
 On the death anniversary of Nihal Singh, a mela fair was held in his memory at the shrine.
 A committee was formed to manage the shrine and its finances, with the members of the committee consisting of members of "powerful individuals" (mostly Jatts) of the local village and surroundings.
 In the year 2003, the annual offerings at the shrine amounted to between 30 and 50 million rupees (three to five crore rupees).
 Whilst an election was held for electing members of the 13-member body was held annually in mid-January on Maghi, not everyone could vote in the election.
-The management committee's thirteen members was overwhemingly from Jatt backgrounds despite Talhan's population being 65% Ad-Dharmi and only 25% Jatt, with the remainder being Ramgarhias, Jhirs, and Lohars.
+The management committee's thirteen members was overwhelmingly from Jatt backgrounds despite Talhan's population being 65% Ad-Dharmi and only 25% Jatt, with the remainder being Ramgarhias, Jhirs, and Lohars.
 The Ad-Dharmis were the only Dalit population of Talhan and although some non-Jatt castes have been represented on the shrine's management body before, no Dalit had ever been elected to it, despite Ad-Dharmis comprising the majority of the locality's population.
 The management committee was also allegedly corrupt and misappropriating funds from the golak.